-- 1. Total Net Return equivalent to the National Council of Real Estate Investment Fiduciaries Open-End Diversified Core Equity (NFI ODCE) as a minimum return for the total portfolio over rolling five-year periods, and - Income Return Income, which is defined as cash distributed to ACERA, should comprise generally 50% of the total expected return over rolling five-year periods for all Core (as defined in ACERA's "Real Estate Guidelines, Policies and ProceduresStrategic Plan") products.
+- 1. Total Net Return equivalent to the National Council of Real Estate Investment Fiduciaries Open-End Diversified Core Equity Index (NFI ODCE) as a minimum return for the total portfolio over rolling five-year periods, and - 2.
+Income Return Please refer to ACERA's "Real Estate Guidelines, Policies and Procedures", which is maintained as a separate document, for detailed information.

-F. PRIVATE EQUITYLTERNATIVES
+F. PRIVATE EQUITY

-- 1. For Private Equity: An annualized rate of return in excess of the Russell 3000 Index plus 100 basis points Thomson Reuters C|A Global All Private Equity Benchmark net of all fees and expenses over a full market cycle.
-Please refer to ACERA's Private Equity EARLS Investment Policy, which is maintained as a separate document, for detailed information. - 1.
-For Absolute Return: Achieve (a) a low correlation to equity markets and (b) an annualized rate of return at or above the HFRI Fund of Funds Composite Index (net of all fees and expenses].
-Please refer to ACERA's Absolute Return Policy, which is maintained as a separate document, for detailed information.
+1. For Private Equity: An annualized rate of return in excess of the Thomson Reuters C|A Global All Private Equity Benchmark net of all fees and expenses over a full market cycle.
+Please refer to ACERA's Private Equity Investment Policy, which is maintained as a separate document, for detailed information.